libwasm/libwasm/doc/libwasm.md

 The *write* method writes the section to binary output.

-The *generate* method generates text format for the section to a source file.
+The *generate* method generates text format for the section to a text file.

 The *show* method generates readable output of the section. (see the *-p* option of *webasm* or *webdisasm*).